IGLOU-EU/xavierSrv/README.md

 ---

-**Xavier isn't a simple guy, but the leader of the X-Men !
-With Cerebro, he can watch all your X-services, check their http status, and when a fail coming ...
-He use psychic energy for execute some prepared X-request.**
+**Xavier isn’t a simple guy, but the X-Men leader !
+With Cerebro, he can watch all your X-services, check their http status, and when something fails… he uses psychic energy to execute some prepared X-request.**

 ## 🛃 Usage
 Can be use with none, one or two args.